networkdynamics/seldonite/README.md

-# seldonite
+# Seldonite
-Element of Seldon: An Event Representation Library
+Seldon's Element: A News Event Representation Library

+Please see the wiki